DarkAnfi/thesis-project/docs/etl.md

 df1 = intEncoding(df1, 'annualpayment', School.payment)
 df1 = intEncoding(df1, 'monthlypayment', School.payment)
 ```

+Se codifican 3.918 datos a dependence0, 16.252 datos a dependence1, 22.747 datos a dependence2, 4.679 datos a dependence3, 210 datos a dependence4, 252 datos a dependence5, 19.757 datos a religion0, 12.156 datos a religion1, 1.721 datos a religion2, 1 dato a religion3, 10 datos a religion4, 0 datos a religion5, 3.186 datos a religion6, 10.605 datos 0 a annualpayment, 33.081 datos 1 a annualpayment, 2.347 datos 2 a annualpayment, 170 datos 3 a annualpayment, 252 datos 4 a annualpayment, 306 datos 5 a annualpayment, 1.297 datos 6 a annualpayment, 10.893 datos 0 a monthlypayment, 30.408 datos 1 a monthlypayment, 544 datos 2 a monthlypayment, 1.379 datos 3 a monthlypayment, 1.974 datos 4 a monthlypayment, 1.451 datos 5 a monthlypayment y 1.409 datos 6 a monthlypayment.

 Por último se filtran las columnas que van a ser necesarias para el dataset final y se ordenan por las variables 'year' y 'rbd'.